NixonYM/devops-code-challenge/README.md

 You should be able to have the frontend be able to communicate with the backend locally in production mode.

 - Production environments will not support hot reload
-- The frontend compiles down to a static web application
+- The backend compiles down to a a single `backend/dist/main.js`
-  - `frontend/dist/index.html
+- The frontend compiles down to a static web application `frontend/dist/index.html`

 ### Frontend